SUPPORTING HOUSEHOLD HEALTH ADAPTATION

 PROJECT GOAL

 The goal of this project is to support household health adaptation to the compound events of extreme heat and wildfire smoke in Washoe County, Nevada.
-During winter 2023 and spring 2024, a sample of 25 households (20 without and five with Central AC) will be recruited to participate in the project.
-Prior to summer 2024, the following activities will be conducted to establish baseline heat and air quality data, physical and mental health data, and protective action decision-making data corresponding to each household:
+During spring 2024, 18 households were recruited to participate in the project, including 15 without and three with Central AC.
+Between summer and fall 2024, indoor/outdoor environmental, physical and mental health, and protective action decision-making data were collected from those households during the occurrence of three distinct compound events, using the following instruments:

 MORE INFORMATION